 Proceeding even further, we walked between two giant dragons that lined a wall and entered another part of the compound to which there were two more buildings.

 The first was a large and wide, open-aired building containing many statues of various bodhisattvas.
 They were various stages of being gilded with gold leaf.
-It wasn’t clear, but I think people would come and donate gold leaf and over the slowly cover the statues until they were covered in solid gold.
+While not clear, I think people come and donate gold leaf.
+Slowly, devotees add to the statues until they are covered in solid gold.

 The second building in the area, was a solid marble building that contained a large statues of buddha.
 Within the building were dozens of insets which contained smaller statues of the same buddha.
 Each of the statues was donated by someone and was deemed to bring good fortune to the family that donated it.

-We could also see that there was some construction taking place on a new shrine, but it wasn’t that close to being finished.
+There was some construction taking place on a new shrine.
+But it wasn’t that close to being finished.
 All we could really tell is that it was going to be tall.

 Having finished the compound, we slowly made our way back towards the entrance.
 While it was small, we still managed to get a good hour’s worth of exploring.
 We highly recommend checking out the temple and seeing for yourself.